Beating Writer’s Block: Embracing It and Breaking Through It

 Technique 3 – Writing Exercises

-Writing exercises are a dynamic writing tool used in battling writer’s block, serving as a creative catalyst to jump-start the writing process.
+Writing exercises are a dynamic writing tool used in battling creative block, serving as a creative catalyst to jump-start the writing process.
 These exercises vary widely, offering something for every writer, regardless of genre or style.
+They can include:

 Technique 4 – Free Writing